andreakiro/python-keyenv/README.md

 <!-- ![Tests](https://github.com/andreakiro/python-keyenv/actions/workflows/tests.yml/badge.svg) -->

 Go-to solution for effortless secret keys management.
-This lib/tool allows you to securley store (once for all!) and swiftly load secret key-value pairs from a local cache.
+This lib/tool allows you to securley store (once for all!) and swiftly load secret key-value pairs from a local cache using dotenv file logic.
 Now, accessing your favorite API keys across all your projects is as simple as saying hello.

 ## Usage